What to Do When Your Marriage Feels Purposeless

 6. Protect Individual Callings

-When Your Spouse Is Not on the Same Page
+When Your Spouse Isn't on the Same Page

-What if you feel this — and your spouse does not?
+What if you feel this — and your spouse doesn't?

-You cannot drag someone into purpose.
-You can invite them.
-You can model it.
-You cannot control their response.
+Don't force it.
+You can't drag someone into purpose.
+You can invite them, model it, and pray for them.
+You can't control their response.

+Work on your own calling first.
 The best thing you can do for your marriage is to become a person of purpose yourself.
-When you are alive and growing, it creates gravitational pull.
+When you're alive and growing, it creates gravitational pull.
 Your spouse may follow — not because you pushed, but because they saw something worth following.

-Pray that God would stir in your spouse the same restlessness He is stirring in you.
+Pray for them.
+Pray that God would stir in your spouse the same restlessness He's stirring in you.
 Not as manipulation — as intercession.

+Be patient.
 Seasons are different for everyone.
-Your spouse might not be ready for this conversation today.
-That does not mean they will not be ready in six months.
+Your spouse may not be ready for this conversation today.
+That doesn't mean they won't be in six months.
 Trusting God's timing applies to your marriage too.

 A Prayer for Your Marriage